fkloosterman/bitbucket-migration/docs/index.md

     ---

-    Downloads all attachments and inline images with GitHub CLI upload support for automated processing.
+    Downloads all attachments and inline images with informative comments for manual upload.

 -   **🏗️ Multi-Repository Support**